phaze

 Is it safe to stop Ozempic cold turkey?

-Pharmacologically, yes.
-Ozempic is not addictive, and there is no chemical withdrawal syndrome the way there is with benzodiazepines or opioids.
-You can stop without a step-down and the molecule will clear over about five weeks.
+Pharmacologically, Ozempic is not addictive, and there is no chemical withdrawal syndrome the way there is with benzodiazepines or opioids.
+The molecule clears over about five weeks.
 The practical risks are different.
-Appetite, food noise, and weight typically return on a curve over four to eight weeks, and people who stop cold without a maintenance plan regain about 68 percent of what they lost within a year on average, per the STEP-1 extension.
+Appetite, food noise, and weight typically return on a curve over roughly four to eight weeks, and in the STEP-1 extension people regained about two thirds of the weight they had lost within a year of stopping, on average.
 If you took Ozempic for type 2 diabetes, fasting glucose can also rise as the drug clears.
-Cold turkey is safe.
-Cold turkey without a structured plan for protein, training, weighing, and a written restart threshold is what catches people.
+The bigger issue is stopping without a plan: a protein target, training, regular weighing, and a written threshold for when you would talk to your clinician about restarting.
+This is educational, not medical advice; talk to your healthcare provider before stopping or changing your dose.

 Track the patterns.
 Hold the loss.